Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 displayed in the format of ML-GTRG/ML-K80/B1/B2 for clades that were generated across all four analyses.
-ML-GTRG = Maximum-likelihood under GTR+G bootstrap values (Figure 2), ML-K80 = Maximum-likelihood under K80 bootstrap values (Figure 1), B1 = RevBayes run 1 posterior probability (Figure 3), B2 = RevBayes run 2 posterior probability (Figure 4).
+ML-GTRG = Maximum-likelihood under GTR+G bootstrap values (Figure 2), ML-K80 = Maximum-likelihood under K80 bootstrap values (Figure 1), B1 = RevBayes run 1 posterior probability (Figure 3), B2 = RevBayes run 2 posterior probability (Figure 4),
+NA = Node not present in this analysis.
 Tips are colored according to species identity.

 Figure 6 shows phylogenetic relationships of Lepus europaeus DQA exon 2 sequences using a maximum-likelihood analysis and the the K80 model of evolution.
 Bootstrap values are